Schots/password_security/README.md

 # Password Security Checker

 This project allows you to verify the security of your passwords.
+It is done via this [API](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange), which allows the use of the first 5 characters of the password hash.

+Summarizing, the password never leaves the local machine.

 ## Command Line Interface